François Brousse: "1966–1989" - The God of philosophers

 This clock existing with no clockmaker."

-It admits to an existing Principle of consciousness, the infinite, eternity, the absolute, the source of the Being and the Merit where "for lack of a greater name, we say God". " It clarifies the human journey by affirming the existence of an immortal soul that incarnates from body to body under the sovereign law of Karma until it is able to identify with the entire cosmos in a process of Wisdom, Love, Power, Joy and Beauty.
+It admits to an existing Principle of consciousness, the infinite, eternity, the absolute, the source of the Being and the Merit where "for lack of a greater name, we say God".
+It clarifies the human journey by affirming the existence of an immortal soul that incarnates from body to body under the sovereign law of Karma until it is able to identify with the entire cosmos in a process of Wisdom, Love, Power, Joy and Beauty.

-In the succession of humanity’s great thinkers like Plato, Orpheus, Pythagoras, Hermes and Lamblichus, François Brousse affirms the existence of metempsychosis, which is necessary in this long night pilgrimage to the blinding heights of imperishable eternity and the possibility of humans falling back into the animalistic chasm and potentially even deeper in expiation.
-Such is the unfortunate fate of dictators and tyrants, described captivatingly by Victor Hugo in his poem "Ce que dit la bouche d’ombre" (What the Shadow's Mouth Says) in Les Contemplations (Contemplations).
-A Promethean amount of work carried out uncountable lives, deaths, falls, rebirths and rises but from which the spirit's triumph will inevitably arise.